murtazaali1999/relational-database-guide/README.md

 🌟Alternate: A key that can become a primary key but doesn't is called alternate key.
 🌟Composite: A key that is made up of multiple keys(individiually they may not be unique) for identifying a row/record.
 🌟Super: A single or a set of multi key candidate keys which is able to identify a unique record.
+🌟Surrogate: A column's value that can identify a row and exists in the real world, e.g: user_id, 1 2 3 4.
+🌟Natural: A column's value that can identify a row and does not exist in the real world, e.g: Key K1 K2 K3 K4   (Key itself doesn't exist in a normal DB).